 50+ foods to eat for a healthy colon and improved digestion

 All your body’s health systems are connected.
-So, it shouldn’t come as a surprise that many of the best foods for colon health also make the lists of foods that help other conditions – including foods to lower cholesterol, foods to lower blood pressure and foods to improve your mood.
+So, it shouldn’t come as a surprise that many of the best foods for colon health also make the lists of foods that help other conditions – including foods to lower cholesterol, foods to lower blood pressure and foods to improve your brain health.
 That means, when you take steps to improve colon health, you’ll likely improve other parts of your health as well.

 Eating a variety of fruits provides health benefits that go far beyond filling your belly.
 Fruits are high in a variety of antioxidants such as vitamin C, beta-carotene, lycopene and lutein.
 Fruit is also a great source of phytochemicals, which are natural substances found in plant foods that work in your body to help prevent disease.